immersivecognition/immersivecognition.github.io/source/content/projects/human-like-computing.md

 Experimental data was collected for 20 participants, each performing 120 trials where we manipulated the setup of the obstacles to investigate certain behaviours.
 In conjunction with the data collection, a computational model was created to describe a high level process by which humans could select which obstacles to move given a layout, which works on assessing where the gaps between obstacles are and whether the participant needs to interact with obstacles to give a useable path to the target.

+Read the full [paper](https://ieeexplore.ieee.org/abstract/document/9196665) on Human-Like Computing in the 2020 IEEE International Conference on Robotics and Automation (ICRA)!